BasedLukas/machine_learning/README.md

 ```

 ## 3. model_v2
 This model is similar to v1 and my best model to date.
+The code seperates the data, model, training and inference into different files.
+Here we use an attention mask to stop tokens from looking ahead, this allows us to predict 1 token ahead for each token in the data - as opposed to the previous model which only makes 1 (one) prediction per forward pass.